On this page:

 You can be a competition sponsor by donating to help pay for meeting location space, awards celebration expenses, help a student attend the awards celebration, defray the cost to send a BOS entry to the STC international competition, and so on.
 Read about our Partnership and Sponsorship program.
 Donate to the competition using PayPal—click the PayPal Donate button.

 Chapter Volunteers Needed

-Jobs Board and Resumes Board [check daily or subscribe to category RSS feeds]
+WDCB Jobs Board [check daily or subscribe to the local RSS feeds]

 Why should you join STC and the WDCB Chapter?
 The WDCB chapter offers opportunities to network with others in your field, to explore your interests, and to expand your education and skills.

 STC has the resources you need to help you do your job better and move your career forward.
 Through education with STC, you can become a Certified Professional Technical Communicator™ (CPTC).